simh/simh/0readmeAsynchIO.txt

 Multiplexer Asynch I/O capabilties.
 Devices which require extra coding have one or more of the following characteristics:
-- they poll for input data on a different unit (or units) than the unit which was provided when tmxr_attach was called with.
+- they poll for input data on a different unit (or units) than the unit which was provided when tmxr_attach was called.
-- they poll for connections on a different unit than the unit which was provided when tmxr_attach was called with.
+- they poll for connections on a different unit than the unit which was provided when tmxr_attach was called.

 The extra coding required for proper operation is to call tmxr_set_line_unit() to associate the appropriate input polling unit to